Dfuejo/dql-insulin-calc/README.md

 - Reports Time In Range (TIR), Time Below Range (TBR), and Time Over Range (TOR) using thresholds from `DQNConfig.target_low`/`target_high` (defaults 70/180).
-- Training logs rolling TIR/TBR/TOR; after training, an evaluation run with epsilon=0 prints mean TIR/TBR/TOR and reward across eval episodes, and can optionally save glucose traces to a plot.
-Plots can aggregate traces into a single mean line with variance shading.
+- Training logs rolling TIR/TBR/TOR and reward variance per bloc.
+- After training, an evaluation run with epsilon=0 prints mean TIR/TBR/TOR and reward across eval episodes, and can save glucose traces.
+Plots can aggregate traces into a mean line with ±1 std shading.
+- `baseline_eval.py` compares the trained policy against a simple heuristic baseline and can overlay plots.

 ## Real-world data (offline eval)